nszoni/ceu-dataeng1/term1/README.md

 ## Denormalization <a name="denorm"></a>

 I merged together all the dimension and fact tables to a joint table, and concatenated the first and last names of the actors, directors.
 Now, each entity represents an "actor/actress in a movie in a certain role" (assuming that an actor/actress can have multiple roles in a movie).
-It should be enough to answer the questions mentioned above (In a later section I will demo this).
+It should be enough to answer the questions mentioned above (I wrote sample analytical queries which you can run in `mart_analytical_queries.sql`).

 <br/>
 <p align="center">